Nancy Spungen: Early life and education

-Spungen was born on February 27, 1958, at the University of Pennsylvania Hospital in Philadelphia, to Franklin "Frank" (1934-2010) and Deborah Spungen (1937-2024).
+Spungen was born on February 27, 1958, at the University of Pennsylvania Hospital in Philadelphia, to Franklin "Frank" (1934–2010) and Deborah Spungen (1937–2024).
 The Spungens were a middle-class Jewish family that resided in Lower Moreland Township, a Philadelphia suburb.
 Spungen's father was a traveling salesman and her mother later owned an organic food store called The Earth Shop in nearby Jenkintown.
 Her maternal family originally emigrated to the United States from Zhmerynka, Ukraine, following the pogroms during the Russian Civil War in the 1910s.

 At the time of her birth, a newborn Spungen nearly died of oxygen deprivation after being choked by her umbilical cord during delivery; it was determined that she had not suffered any serious brain-damaging oxygen loss.
 However, it was then noted that her skin was jaundiced and that she showed symptoms of severe cyanosis, forcing the newborn to undergo immediate blood transfusions.
 Her parents were not able to see her or hold her at this point, preventing potential bonding-time.
-Instead, Spungen was strapped to a small hospital bed and worked on by doctors, who ultimately saved her life.
-She was released from the hospital eight days after her birth.
+Instead, she was strapped restrained to a hospital bed and treated by medical staff, who ultimately saved her life.
+She was released from the hospital eight days after birth.

 Spungen proved to be a difficult baby, throwing crying fits and temper tantrums late into childhood.
 At three months old, she was prescribed a liquid barbiturate by a pediatrician, something typically given to patients experiencing seizures.
 The medication was ineffective, and her violent behavior persisted.
 In 1983, Spungen's mother said, "I know it's normal for babies to cry, but Nancy did nothing but scream."
 Although she excelled academically, she had few friends during her elementary school years.